 Audit Committee.
-The Audit Committee's primary duties and responsibilities are oversight of the integrity of HealthStream's financial reporting process; oversight of our system of internal controls regarding finance, accounting, and legal compliance; oversight of the process utilized by management for identifying, evaluating, and mitigating various risks inherent in the Company's business; selecting and evaluating the qualification, independence, and performance of our independent registered public accounting firm; monitoring compliance with the Company's Code of Ethics for executive officers and directors and Code of Conduct; monitoring the reporting hotline; and providing an avenue of communication among the independent registered public accounting firm, management, and the Board.
+The Audit Committee's primary duties and responsibilities are oversight of the integrity of HealthStream's financial reporting process; oversight of our system of internal controls regarding finance, accounting, and legal compliance; oversight of the process utilized by management for identifying, evaluating, and mitigating various risks inherent in the Company's business, including without limitation enterprise security risks such as cyber security and information security; selecting and evaluating the qualification, independence, and performance of our independent registered public accounting firm; monitoring compliance with the Company's Code of Ethics for executive officers and directors and Code of Conduct; monitoring the reporting hotline; and providing an avenue of communication among the independent registered public accounting firm, management, and the Board.

 The Audit Committee operates pursuant to the terms of an Audit Committee Charter, a copy of which may be accessed in the "Corporate Governance" section of the Investor Relations page of our website at www.healthstream.com.
-The current members of the Audit Committee are (and the members of the Audit Committee during 2019 following Dale Polley's decision not to stand for re-election and retire from the Board, effective as of our annual meeting held on May 23, 2019, were) Michael D. Shmerling (Chair), Linda Rebrovick, and C. Martin Harris, M.D.
-See "Audit Committee Report for 2019."
+The current members of the Audit Committee are Michael D. Schmerling (Chair), Linda Rebrovick, and William W. Stead, M.D.
+The members of the Audit Committee during 2020 were Michael D. Shmerling (Chair), Linda Rebrovick, and C. Martin Harris, M.D.
+See "Audit Committee Report for 2020."